Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 ![GA3: check SE results](images/38-GA3_CheckSE_results.png)

 The GA3 for calculating the SE of all Object EqDiameter is straightforward:
-- connect the Object Measureent node to binaries and add EqDiameter feature,
+- connect the Object Measurement node to binaries and add EqDiameter feature,
-- apped Accumulate node over time and
+- append Accumulate node over time and
 - append Reduce node and select StdErr.

 ![GA3: recipe](images/37-GA3_CheckSE.png)

-The GA3 recipe to chek the rsult: [CheckSE.ga3](CheckSE.ga3)
+The GA3 recipe to check the result: [CheckSE.ga3](CheckSE.ga3)

 ## Stop acquiring wells that reached a given Standard Error (SE)

-We will further extend the previous example to a wellplate and calculate the SE (and the relevant statistics) for every well.
+We will further extend the previous example to a well-plate and calculate the SE (and the relevant statistics) for every well.
-In the well loop we willcheck the calculated SE in every well and skip it if the SE is below the given threshold.
+In the well loop we will check the calculated SE in every well and skip it if the SE is below the given threshold.
-The well loop itself is in the time loop tahat is already in the JOB.
+The well loop itself is in the time loop that is already in the JOB.
 We have to keep track of the visited wells and stop (break from the time loop) when we are skipping all wells.

-We reuse the GA3 recipe from the previous example witout any change.
+We reuse the GA3 recipe from the previous example without any change.

 In the JOB we have to make some changes though.
 Lets start with the Variables task where we change all variables to arrays (of 96 elements) and add one more: